roma-glushko/roma-glushko.github.io/content/thoughts/buy-opensource-build/index.md

 ## Conclusions

-Start solving your problem with the quickest and easiest way possible like buying XaaS or leveraging OSS, obtain more information and context about your problem space and only then allow yourself to move with more involved strategies like rebuilding it yourself.
+Start solving your problem in quickest and easiest way possible like buying XaaS or leveraging OSS, obtain more information and context about your problem space and only then allow yourself to move with more involved strategies like rebuilding it yourself.

 Our world has never moved forward faster, so by the time you would come to more time-consuming solution,